colinhacks/zod/ERROR_HANDLING.md

   })
   .refine(obj => obj.password === obj.confirm, {
     message: 'Passwords do not match',
-    path: ['confirm'], // sets the path of the error thrown by this refinement });
+    path: ['confirm'], // this value is concatenated to the end of the actual path of the error });
 }
 ```